-The song, “C’est si bon” (pronounce ‘say see-bɔ̃) was written in 1947 Henri Betti and later made famous in 1948 by the legendary French singer, Yves Montand.
-The meaning of c’est si bon is “it’s so good”.
-The song became one of the most famous French songs of all time with English versions sung by Nat King Cole in 1957 and Bing Crosby in 1961.
+“C’est si bon” (pronounced say see-bɔ̃) was written in 1947 by Henri Betti and made famous the following year by legendary French singer Yves Montand.
+The title means “it’s so good.”
+The song went on to become one of the most famous French chansons of all time, with English versions recorded by Nat King Cole (1957) and Bing Crosby (1961).

-The song’s lyrics reflect the gaiety and enthusiasm of the post-World War II period.
-They depict a scene of happiness with a couple walking arm in arm in the street and attracting the gazes of envious onlookers.
+The lyrics capture the joy and optimism of the post–World War II era, painting a scene of a happy couple strolling arm in arm through the streets, drawing the admiring — and envious — glances of onlookers.

 C’est si bon